 - Business Property Insurance: If your business is storing inventory, developing and manufacturing products, or you own high-end or expensive business equipment, you should consider business property insurance.
 This covers a wide variety of losses in the event of a fire or natural disaster.

-- General Liability Insurance: General liability insurance will cover claims due to accident or negligence if a third party alleges claims of bodily injury or property damage.
+- General Liability Insurance: Most insurers will cover claims due to accident or negligence if a third party alleges claims of bodily injury or property damage.

 - Business Interruption Insurance: If your home is damaged and you are unable to operate your business, business interruption coverage can help cover lost profit, taxes, lost wages, etc.

 - Commercial Auto Insurance: If you're using a personal vehicle for business use, an accident and property damage may be excluded from your personal auto.
-Check with your insurance company to see if this is necessary.
+Check with your insurance company to see a commercial auto policy is necessary.

 - Product Liability Insurance: If you produce a product (baked goods, clothing, etc.) product liability insurance will cover you if someone becomes ill or injured due to your product.

-- Workers’ Compensation Insurance: If you hire employees—even if they work remotely—you are legally required in most states to provide workers' compensation.
-It covers medical expenses and lost wages if an employee becomes ill or is injured on the job.
+- Workers’ Compensation Insurance: If you hire employees—even if they work remotely—you are legally required in most states to provide workers' compensation insurance.
+Workers' compensation covers medical expenses and lost wages if an employee becomes ill or is injured on the job.

-If your homeowners insurance won't cover business-related claims and you're considering business insurance, a business owners policy for your home business can save you money.
+If your homeowners insurance doesn't include coverage for business-related claims and you're considering business insurance, a business owners' policy for your home business can save you money.
 This type of policy usually combines common coverages at a more affordable price: